Coqualeetza Indian Hospital: Tuberculosis Ward

 Coqualeetza Institute housed the first preventorium facility in Canada which was tasked with isolating Indigenous children infected with tuberculosis.
 The site was chosen specifically because of its large positive test rate which amounted to "77% of the 214 students".
 In 1935, the farm building was converted and held fifteen students who had positive tuberculosis tests.
 Once remodeled into Coqualeetza Indian Hospital, the facility's capacity was expanded to accommodate 175 patient beds.
 Tuberculosis disproportionately affected Indigenous peoples with their mortality rate being recognized as ten times higher than that of the white population.

 The hospital was also known for its occupational program for tuberculosis patients that focused on the production of traditional Indigenous handmade goods such as "totem poles, leather and bead work".
 The program also encouraged the making of "lapel ornaments" which were hand-crafted by Indigenous patients; these items were sold and the profits were reinvested into a fund to buy more materials with the remaining amount going to the creators who were paid weekly anywhere from 60 cents to 10 dollars.

 Coqualeetza was significant in British Columbia because of its high capacity, which surpassed that of many other Indigenous-specific hospitals.
 In 1943, the Chilliwack Progress reported that out of the 270 tuberculosis hospital beds in British Columbia, Coqualeetza held 170, accounting for over 50 percent of the overall total.

 Cultural center

 In 1970, multiple studies were conducted to investigate the feasibility of turning the hospital into a community center for the Stó꞉lō peoples of the Fraser Valley.
-Coqualeetza has since been converted into a cultural education center with an emphasis in "promoting, preserving, and interpreting" Stó꞉lō culture, language and tradition.
+Coqualeetza has since been converted into a cultural education center with an emphasis on "promoting, preserving, and interpreting" Stó꞉lō culture, language and tradition.